Living with Prostate Cancer

 If you’re living with prostate cancer, you may be able to live longer and healthier by making some changes to your eating and exercise routine.

-The American Cancer Society recently updated its recommendations for cancer survivors, some of which can be helpful for men with prostate cancer:
+The American Cancer Society recently updated its recommendations for cancer survivors with some specific guidance for men with prostate cancer: